mdogy/digital-humanities-jupyter-workshop-18-11-27/README.md

 ## Credits

-This workshop was developed by Michael Grossberg with extensive help from Hannah Aizenmann.
+This workshop was developed by Michael Grossberg with extensive help from Hannah Aizenman.